 Future development will be subject the prevailing building code at the time of submittal.
-The State Building Codes include reasonable measures to meet hazards associated with earthquakes and other potential natural hazards in the area.
+The State Building Codes include reasonable measures accommodate development within the floodplain and other hazards associated with earthquakes and other potential natural hazards in the area.
 The provisions of this section have been met.